Earthquakes on May 9, 2026

 61.8 km---✓ ReviewedUSGS →

-A magnitude 2.2 seismic event took place 17 km NE of Sterling, Alaska on May 9, 2026 at 19:34 UTC.
-The event originated approximately 61.8 km below the surface, classifying it as shallow crustal.
+Seismographs logged a magnitude 2.2 earthquake 17 km NE of Sterling, Alaska with origin time 19:34 UTC on May 9, 2026.
+The hypocenter lay at 61.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.629°, -150.505°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.629°N, -150.505°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-09